HAVEN's Housing Programs

 HAVEN’s Housing First Program

-The decision to leave an abusive relationship is one of the most difficult decisions our clients face.
-For many, it is the decision to remain in a situation that is unsafe or to leave with nowhere to go.
-At HAVEN, we feel nobody should have to choose between remaining in an unsafe home and having no home at all.
+Leaving an abusive relationship is one of the most difficult decisions our clients face.
+For many, it means having to decide to stay in an unsafe situation, or leave with nowhere to go.
+Nobody should have to choose between remaining in an unsafe home and having no home at all.

-HAVEN recognizes survivors face unique barriers to accessing shelter and affordable housing due to the power and control dynamics involved in domestic and sexual violence, and the economic and trauma impacts that result.
-Through individualized case management, we are here to help survivors navigate these challenges and offer support to landlords to ensure housing stability for our clients.
+HAVEN recognizes survivors face unique barriers to accessing shelter and affordable housing.
+Power and control dynamics involved in domestic and sexual violence, such as financial abuse and trauma, make these barriers difficult for survivors.
+Individualized case management allows HAVEN to navigate these challenges with survivors and work with landlords to ensure housing stability.

-Are you a landlord or property manager?
-Head to our Landlord Partners page
+Are you a landlord or property manager interested in making a difference?
+Please view our Landlord Partners page.

-The availability of safe, affordable, and stable housing can make a critical difference in a survivors’ ability to escape an abusive partner and remain safe and independent.
+The availability to secure safe, affordable, and long-term housing can make a critical difference in a survivors’ ability to build independence and improve safety when leaving an abusive partner.

 HAVEN recognizes that addressing survivors’ housing needs requires meaningful, sustained partnerships with community partners, landlords, housing authorities, and local municipalities.

 If you are a landlord, community partners, or would like to find out more about how you can partner with us in supporting survivors’ safety, independence, and housing stability please email email@example.com.